evan-buss/download-server-client/README.md

     wishes.
   - This decision allows the server to send a lot of detail about each item without wasting data on formatting characters like tabs, newlines, and spaces
-  - All files in the directory are listed above the folders, so the user can easily tell what can be downloaded and what cannot.
+  - All files in the directory are listed before the folders are listed so the user can easily tell what can be downloaded and what cannot (files can be downloaded...folders cannot).
   - The client currently parses the string in groups of three and displays each in a single formatted line.
   - If the directory is empty, the server sends back an `EMPTY` error code.
 The